Trying to find the value of your guitar?

 Harmony H22 Bass

-1960s budget guitars were very much better than the mass-produced budget offerings of today.
-The H22 featured a laminated top, back, bolt-on maple neck, rosewood fingerboard, and is only really let down by its cheap looking plastic knobs, and too-small guitar style tuning pegs.
+1960s budget guitars were, in some ways, very much better than the mass-produced budget offerings of today; although some hardware was of a lower standard, the body, neck and fingerboard woods were generally highly superioe.
+The H22 featured a laminated maple top, back, bolt-on maple neck, rosewood fingerboard, and is only really let down by its cheap looking plastic knobs, and too-small guitar style tuning pegs.
 The electronics feature a passive DeArmond pickup, volume and tone controls, and a 'bass enhancer' switch that really makes this instrument rumble.
 The Harmony company was based in Chicago illinois where the H22 was manufactured.
 The company was disbanded in 1975, having produced thousands of instruments for itself and other companies.

 Played by a number of influential British bass players (amongst others): Ronnie Lane (Small Faces, Faces) - despite having an Epiphone Rivoli, and the more expensive Harmony H27 he'd often revert to the H22; and also Muff Winwood of the Spencer Davis Group.

 The H22 images on this page come from a 1965 example

 Bass switch and volume and tone control knobs

 The H22 was fitted with a single DeArmond pickup in the neck position.
 DeArmond pickups were made by Rowe, in Toledo, Ohio - this one is stamped February 22 1965 on the reverse side.